 We do not have a storage room, so please do not bring in any items that will not fit in your private room.

 You may bring in furniture and home appliances only for use in your private room.
 However, you are not allowed to redecorate the furniture provided.
 Also, please be aware that you are not allowed to leave any personal belongings in the common space (living room, etc.) of International Student Shared House.
 Devices using open flames are strictly prohibited in all accommodations, so please do not bring in kotatsu or stoves.
 Bringing in washing machines are also prohibited.

 No. Friends and family are not allowed to stay overnight.
-They are even not allowed to enter the private rooms.
+Guests entering private rooms after 10:00 p.m. will result in eviction.

 A bank transfer form will be issued every month.
 Please use the form to transfer the money at the bank.